Staff-Alerts/project/updates/week2.md

 ## What we’re planning for ​next week

-* Hold show and tell
+* Hold show and tell session
+* Continue with system development
 * Confirm testers and dates for user testing
 * Discuss communication plan and options for launch with BCIM team